Zach McKinstry Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 12th in the league.

-- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.20).
+- The Orioles have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 15th in baseball in home runs surrendered (27 total, 1.1 per game).
+- Orioles pitchers combine to rank 13th in baseball in home runs given up (27 total, 1.1 per game).

-- Gibson (4-0) takes the mound for the Orioles in his sixth start of the season.
-He's put together a 3.60 ERA in 30 2/3 innings pitched, with 24 strikeouts.
+- The Orioles will send Rodriguez (0-0) to the mound to make his fifth start of the season.
+He is 0-0 with a 5.12 ERA and 25 strikeouts through 19 1/3 innings pitched.

-- His last appearance came in relief on Sunday when the righty threw 2/3 innings against the Detroit Tigers while giving up hits.
+- His last appearance came in relief on Wednesday when the righty threw 2/3 innings against the Boston Red Sox while giving up hits.

+- The 23-year-old has put up an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.